sensu/sensu-docs/content/sensu-go/5.16/api/namespaces.md

 #### EXAMPLE {#user-namespaces-get-example}

-The following example demonstrates a request to the `/user-namespaces` API, resulting in a JSON Array containing the namespaces the user has access to.
+The following example demonstrates a request to the `/user-namespaces` API, resulting in a JSON array that contains the namespaces the user has access to.

 {{< highlight shell >}}
 curl http://127.0.0.1:8080/api/enterprise/user-namespaces -H "Authorization: Bearer $SENSU_TOKEN"